scala/scala/README.md

 [![Join the chat at https://gitter.im/scala/collection-strawman](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scala/collection-strawman?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Waffle.io board](https://badge.waffle.io/scala/collection-strawman.svg?label=ready&title=Ready+issues)](http://waffle.io/scala/collection-strawman)

-Prototype improvements for Scala collections.
+Implementation of the new collections of Scala 2.13.

 - [Gitter Discussion](https://gitter.im/scala/collection-strawman)
 - [Dotty Issue](https://github.com/lampepfl/dotty/issues/818)
 - [Scala Center Proposal](https://github.com/scalacenter/advisoryboard/blob/master/proposals/007-collections.md)

-## Current status
+## Current Status and Roadmap

-The strawman is available as a regular external library (see below usage instructions).
+The new collections are available as a regular external library (see below usage instructions).
 The collections live in the `strawman.collection` namespace (instead of `scala.collection`).

 Almost all operations and collection types of the current standard collections are available.
 If you see something missing, please [create an issue](https://github.com/scala/collection-strawman/issues/new).

+The new collections will be part of the 2.13.0-M4 Scala distribution, where they will replace the standard collections.

 ## Use it in your project